sportsfellows/sports-app/README.md

 ```
 Throws an error if any of the requested properties that are not created for you are missing.

-The User model will return a json web token if there are no errors and create a profile model for the newly instantiated user to add more detailed information to.
+The User model will return a json web token if there are no errors, and create a profile model for the newly instantiated user to add more detailed information to.

 ### Profile Routes
 #### GET: `/api/profile/<profile id>`